TTUSDC/cpceed-webapp/src/server/README.md

 # Server API
-This component is to server as a internal library for connecting to the [backend API](https://github.com/TTUSDC/CPCEEDWebAppBackend).
+This component is to serve as an internal library for connecting to the [backend API](https://github.com/TTUSDC/CPCEEDWebAppBackend).

 ## Usage